Cloud Vulnerability DB

 A community-led vulnerabilities database

-The vulnerability allows unauthorized access to salted and hashed user account validation or password reset tokens.
-While these tokens are randomly generated strings with relatively low immediate impact, the risk increases if the wiki uses extensions or custom code that store passwords in plain text in such password properties.
-The exposure of these properties could lead to unauthorized access to sensitive information (GitHub Advisory).
+The vulnerability primarily exposes salted and hashed user account validation tokens and password reset tokens.
+While these tokens are randomly generated strings, making the immediate impact relatively low, the risk increases significantly if the wiki contains extensions or custom code that store passwords in plain text in such properties.
+The exposure of email properties could also lead to unauthorized access to users' contact information (GitHub Advisory).

 Source: This report was generated using AI